vslvskyy/Text-to-Speech/README.md

 in `example` directory.

 ## Test Model
 You may use `fastspeech2_test.ipynb` file to test the model.
-You need to download it and to run the cells one by one (change test texts in the punultimate cell needed).
+You need to download it and to run the cells one by one.
+Change test texts in the punultimate cell if needed.

 ## Trainig
 Training pipeline is avaliable at `fastspeech2_train.ipynb`.